rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.fieldselector/documentation.md

 ## Description

-Enables the selection one or more values to send in output.
-Any time, a new input event arrives, it allows to select , between the input values,the desired outputs to forward.
+used to select one or more values to send as output.
+Each time, a new input event arrives, we make the selection of the desired outputs to forward from the input values.

 ***